springernature/frontend-playbook/javascript/house-style.md

   - It must include a link to the original source code in a comment
   - It must _not_ be modified within the project

-An example vendor library might be jQuery, which would live in a file named `jquery-2.1.4.js`.

 #### Utils directory

 The `utils` directory is used to house JavaScript written for the project that doesn't fit into the rules for the `components` directory.
 Utilities still have some conditions of their own: